bhattumang7/bhattumang7/_posts/2020-09-24-Certificates-and-windows-containers.md

 I had to connect to a remote address from within a container and the remote server was using a [Private Certificate Authority](https://searchsecurity.techtarget.com/definition/private-CA-private-PKI).
 For a successful and secure connection with the remote machine, the code running in windows container had to trust the remote certificate.

-When trying to add a certificate at runtime, the following code was throwing an error that reads "unable to open a store" or "access denied".
+When trying to add a certificate at runtime from a windows container, the following code was throwing an error that reads "unable to open a store" or "access denied".

 ```csharp
 Console.WriteLine("Trusting root CA");